ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 Consider educating site admins on the site-level controls they can use to [restrict members from sharing](/powershell/module/sharepoint-online/set-spotenant).
 One key setting here ensures that Site Owners are the recipients of [access requests](https://support.microsoft.com/office/set-up-and-manage-access-requests-94b26e0b-2822-49d4-929a-8455698654b3).

+### Step 2: Ensure all sites have valid owners

+Site owners are the critical role on point for executing governance tasks at scale.
+Specifically, you need site owners to:

+- Help attest if inactive sites are still needed in next step - **cleaning up unused sites**.
+- Perform [Site Access Reviews](/sharepoint/site-access-review#review-everyone-except-external-users-site-access-review-requests-for-site-owners) to confirm whether potentially overshared content is indeed being overshared and take remediation to address oversharing risks in Step 4 – control access.

+It's essential to confirm all sites have valid owners before cleaning up unused sites and asking owners to take care of overshared content.
+SharePoint Advanced Management's [Site Ownership policy](/sharepoint/create-sharepoint-site-ownership-policy) helps identify ownerless sites and find the appropriate owners when needed.

+- You can run a Site Ownership policy in Simulation mode to identify any sites that don't have a minimum of two owners.
+- Set up the policy in simulation mode to identify owners based on your desired criteria.
+Then upgrade the policy to Active mode to enable notifications to site owner candidates.

-### Step 2: Clean up unused sites
+### Step 3: Clean up unused sites

 Identify inactive sites, then take action to reduce your governance footprint and improve Copilot response quality.
 Inactive sites often contain outdated content, cluttering Copilot’s data source and leading to less accurate responses.
 Removing these sites helps Copilot focus on current information for better results.
 Currently, you can identify unused sites by running an inactive site policy and ask site owners to attest if the site is still needed.

 - With less than five minutes you can set up and run an [Inactive Site policy ](/sharepoint/site-lifecycle-management#create-an-inactive-site-policy) in Simulation mode to identify sites that haven't been accessed for an extended (configurable) period of time.
 - Once the report is generated, select the Get AI insights button to [get AI insights](/sharepoint/advanced-management#ai-insights) generated for the report to help you identify issues with the sites and possible actions to address these issues.
-- Once ready, set the policy to Active mode to notify the Site Owner to attest whether the site is still needed.
+- After identifying inactive sites, set the policy to Active mode to notify the Site Owner to attest whether the site is still needed.
+- If the site owners confirm the sties aren't needed, you need to put the sites either in [read-only mode](/sharepoint/site-lifecycle-management#read-only-mode).
+These sites will be moved to [Microsoft 365 Archive](/microsoft-365/archive/archive-overview) after a configurable duration (3, 6, 9, or 12 months).

+> [!TIP]
+> Sites moved to Microsoft 365 Archive are no longer accessible by anyone in the organization outside of Microsoft Purview or admin search.
+This means Copilot won't include content from these sites when responding to user prompts.
+If you want to keep the site in case you need to retrieve its content later, use Inactive sites - Archive.

-### Step 3: Identify sites with potentially overshared content
+### Step 4: Identify sites with potentially overshared content

 Without looking at the actual content, how do you quickly identify sites with potentially overshared content?
 Usually, if you see there's content on a site that is being shared with one of the following options: “**Everyone Except External Users**”, “**People in your organization**” and “**Anyone**”, there's a bigger chance that the content is overshared.
 Currently, SAM activity based reports let you quickly identify most actively overshared sites, by running three individual reports: